Pivok7/vulkan-tutorial-zig/README.md

-# Vulkan project in zig!
+# Vulkan tutorial in zig!

+Project based on this tutorial: https://vulkan-tutorial.com/Development_environment

 ## Building